-To learn more about Indigenous perspectives related to treatment and recovery, please see the Land-Based Teachings & Indigenous Approaches to Healing Fact Sheet.
+To learn more about Indigenous perspectives related to treatment and recovery, please see the Land-Based Teachings & Indigenous Approaches to Healing factsheet.

+Do you want to learn more?
 For more information about other topics, and to access training that can support you in your work, simply scan this QR code with your smartphone or tablet camera.
-A popup message with a link will appear - tap the link to access more content.
+A pop-up message with a link will appear - tap the link to access more content.